 <body>

-<p>Click on "Browse" button (image) to select a file and click on Upload button</p>
+<p>click on "browse" button (image) to select a file and click on upload button</p>

 <div id="fi-form" style="padding:25px;"></div>